lugu/qiloop/doc/NOTES.md

 - **Error** (3): Signal an error.
 Can be used in response to a call message.
 Payload is a value (values are described below).
 - **Post** (4): Call a method but without expecting an answer.
-Payload contains the arguments of the method.
+Payload contains the list arguments of the method.
 - **Event** (5): Inform of a new signal state.
 Events are sent following a call to the `registerEvent` method. `unregisterEvent` stops the stream of events.
 The payload is the new value of the